checkly/docs.checklyhq.com/site/content/docs/cli/_index.md

 npx checkly deploy
 ```

-✨Et voilà, you have just created a synthetic monitoring Check based on Playwright from your code base!
+✨Et voilà, you have just created your entire synthetic monitoring setup with API and Playwright-based Browser Checks from your code base!
 Open up [your Checkly dashboard](https://app.checklyhq.com) and you should see your Check, ready to start monitoring
 around the clock. ✨